matakanobu/python-monorepo/README.md

 * Manage multiple projects in a single repository.
 * Share common code that is not dependent on a specific project.
 * Deploy each project as a Docker image.
-* Develop using a devcontainer.
+* Develop using a Devcontainer also.

 ## Concept